NullVoxPopuli/ember-resources/docs/docs/ember.md

 ## Direct usage in template

-Using resources directly in templates uses no feature of `ember-resources`, but here we can review the various ways in wheach resources can be rendered.
+Using resources directly in templates uses no feature of `ember-resources`, but here we can review the various ways in which resources can be rendered.

 ### In Strict Mode / `<template>`